planetfederal/workshops/workshops/geoserver/style/source/ysld/linestring.rst

 The parameters provided by SLD are general purpose and should be compatible with any rendering engine.

 To take greater control over the GeoServer rendering engine we can use "vendor specific" parameters.
 These hints are used specifically for the GeoServer rendering engine and will be ignored by other systems.
-The GeoServer rendering engine marks each vendor specific parameter with the prefix **-gt-**.
+In YSLD vendor specific parameters start with the prefix **x-**.

 #.
 The ability to take control of the labeling process is exactly the kind of hint a vendor specific parameter is intended for.